LFhase/GIA-HAO/README.md

     url={https://openreview.net/forum?id=wkMG8cdvh7-}
 }
 ```

 ## Misc
+Since our focus is to verify the issues surrounding the homophily unnoticeability,
+we didn't do exhaustive hyperparameter tuning with the injection strategies.
+We believe there are more interesting stuffs to navigate about these strategies,
+where we list a few in Appendix A of our paper.
+Welcome to check it out and play with our code base!

 If you have any questions, please feel free to send me (Andrew) an
 email via: yqchen [at] cse (dot) cuhk (dot) edu (dot) hk.